Andy Mossack gets into discovering Belgrade by first eating a shopska salad.

 Considering I’m not a Belgrade local, I nevertheless found myself becoming quite the connoisseur of the shopska salad.
 This simple but thoroughly addictive dish, made from crumbly feta, tomato and cucumber, became my quality standard.
 Whichever restaurant I found myself in, if the shopska wasn’t up to scratch then forget it.

-I first came to Belgrade some years ago, and the changes since then are quite remarkable.
+I first started discovering Belgrade some years ago, and the changes since then are quite remarkable.
 It thankfully remains one of the few highly affordable cities in Europe, the numerous scars of its turbulent past are still in evidence yet there seems a real sense of drive and progress about the place these days.

 Serbia lies at the very crossroads of central Europe.
 It is a real melting pot of a country; the legacies and traditions of its former occupants remain here like souvenirs from the past.
 And bustling Belgrade is at its beating heart.
 It’s an exciting time to visit and it’s a city worth discovering away from the obvious sights.
 So come with me away from the tourist hotspots and let’s uncover Serbia’s capital.